armbian/documentation/docs/User-Guide_Getting-Started.md

-# Prerequisites for NEW users
+# Prerequisites for new users

 Please, make sure you have:

 - a proper power supply according to the board manufacturer requirements (basic usage example: 5V/2A with DC Jack barrel OR thick USB cable)
 - a reliable SD card (see below "How to prepare a SD card?")

 # What to download?

-Each board is fully supported with up to **four basic system** options:
+For each board we usually provide:

+- CLI Debian Jessie
-- Debian Wheezy, Jessie, Ubuntu Trusty, Xenial
+- CLI and desktop Ubuntu Xenial

-Some boards also have a desktop version Debian Jessie.
+Some boards have different options due to their hardware specialities - router or IOT boards.

-# Legacy or Vanilla?
+# Legacy or mainline?

 Both kernels, where exists, are stable and production ready, but you should use them for different purpuses since their basic support differ: